MicrosoftDocs/architecture-center/docs/reference-architectures/sharepoint/index.md

 ### Hybrid workloads

-This reference architecture deploys a SharePoint Server 2016 farm that can be uses as a [hybrid environment][sharepoint-hybrid] &mdash; that is, extending SharePointServer 2016 to Office 365 SharePoint Online.
+This reference architecture deploys a SharePoint Server 2016 farm that can be uses as a [hybrid environment][sharepoint-hybrid] &mdash; that is, extending SharePoint Server 2016 to Office 365 SharePoint Online.
 If you have Office Online Server, see [Office Web Apps and Office Online Server supportability in Azure][office-web-apps].

 The default service applications in this deployment are designed to support hybrid workloads.
 All SharePoint Server 2016 and Office 365 hybrid workloads can be deployed to this farm without changes to the SharePoint infrastructure, with one exception: The Cloud Hybrid Search Service Application must not be deployed onto servers hosting an existing search topology.
 Therefore, one or more search-role-based virtual machines must be added to the farm to support this hybrid scenario.